balderdashy/sails/test/unit/README.md

 # Unit tests

 Unit tests shouldn't lift the server (i.e. bind an HTTP server or WebSocket server to a port).
-Instead, they should bootstrap the minimal set of necessary components to test a particular method or group of methods.
-The goal is to identify breaking changes and isolate _exactly what broke_.
-This makes would-be issues easier to spot, and real bugs easier to track down.
+Instead, they should bootstrap the minimal set of necessary components to test a particular method (or sometimes a group of methods, if it makes more sense.)
+The goal is to identify future breaking changes and isolate _exactly what broke_.
+This makes would-be issues easier to spot in advance, and real bugs easier to track down after the fact.

 ## What _Not_ To Test